Comparing Implant Retained Dentures Vs. Conventional Dentures

 Patients with compromised immunity, uncontrolled diabetes, and a history of smoking face greater risks, so surgery is deferred in such patients until medical health is achieved.

-The surgical procedure also accompanies certain pre-operative and post-operative care, which can be difficult to practice if one has strict professional and career commitments.
+The surgical procedure also accompanies specific pre-operative and post-operative care, which can be challenging to practice if one has strict professional and career commitments.

 One such procedure is bone grafting, which improves the quality of bone in the arch before a patient undergoes implant therapy.